ECCARIUS, Johann Georg [John George] (1818-1889)

 A very important weekly magazine published in London and representing the ideological views of the British capitalist-imperialist ruling class.
 In addition to lots of information about the world economy, it also has much political and general news.
 It was founded in 1843.

 Given the fact that the revolutionary proletariat of the world does not at the present time have any major news publication which can inform it of economic, political and social developments around the world, the Economist is very likely the best single English-language source available for such news.
 Of course revolutionaries reading it will need to always keep in mind the capitalist class perspective of the magazine.
-And it is somewhat expensive (currently around $100/year).
+And it is very expensive ($25/month as of February 2023).
 But serious political people very much need a journal like this and should not just rely for all their information on what they happen to stumble across on the Internet.
 However, the Economist itself does have a very good web site at: http://www.economist.com/

 Dictionary Home Page and Letter Index